-Havana is Cuba's main (and largest) cruise port located on the island's northern coast.
-Havana is also the country's capital city.
-Its total area of 728 km2 (281 ml2) ranks it as Caribbean's largest city.
-Its metro population of over 2,1 million ranks it as Caribbean's 4th largest metro area - after Santo Domingo (Dominican Republic), Port-au-Prince (Haiti) and San Juan (Puerto Rico).
+Havana is Cuba's principal/largest cargo and cruise port located on the island's northern coast.
+Havana is also the country's capital city, which by total area (728 km2 / 281 mi2) is ranked the Caribbean's largest.
+By metro population (2,1+ million) the city is ranked the Caribbean's 4th largest - after Santo Domingo Dominicana, Port-au-Prince (Haiti) and San Juan Puerto Rico.

 Due to Cuba's proximity to the USA, in the period 1915-1930, Havana City was the Caribbean's most visited by tourists location.
 In 1961, the USA imposed a trade embargo on Cuba.
 Tourism immediately dropped.
 In the 1970s, the country's leader Fidel Castro (1926-2016) changed his policy of opposing the tourism industry.
 In 1982, the government allowed a number of foreign bussiness, including international tourism.
 Cuba established companies with foreign investments and began to attract capital for hotel development projects.